-The most talked about restaurant in Tulum.
+The most talked-about restaurant in Tulum.
 A former bookstore, this restaurant has a seasonal menu that’s always changing.
 You most definitely will need reservations to get into this highly rated restaurant.

 Charly’s Vegan Tacos ($$)

 If something is healthy it can’t be delicious, right?
 This place proves that saying WRONG.
-Charley’s vegan tacos is a must when visiting.
+Charley’s vegan tacos are a must when visiting.
 Super casual atmosphere and do note they only accept pesos.
 By far my favorite restaurant in this Tulum travel guide.

 Matcha Mama ($$)

 If you go to Tulum and don’t go to Matcha Mama then you’re doing something wrong.
 The most delicious coffee, matcha, and Acai bowls.
 Prepare to wait a bit because it can get busy during peak coffee times.

 Acai bowls, coffee, and smoothies on the beach.
 Need I say more?